penny-chang/nft-attestation-dapps/contract/README.md

 ※ You will need some SepoliaETH in order to deploy the contract.
 I personally recommend receiving the SepoliaETH via the [faucet](https://sepolia-faucet.pk910.de/).
 You'll need to follow the instruction on the site in order to start mining for SepoliaETH.

+※The metadata URI path should be specify when initial or call `setURI` on the contract afterward.
+Specify the backend url to be `{ServerBaseUrl}/token/{id}`.
+Please follow the format carefully or the metadata won't be shown on any NFT marketplace.

 5. Test run the contract method
    ![alt text](./doc/test.png)